On Minimization and Learning of Deterministic $\omega$-Automata in the Presence of Don't Care Words: State space minimization

 If $\A$ is a DMA with $L(\A) \equiv_D L$, then clearly two words $w,w' \in \Sigma^*$ that lead to the same state are $\simLD$-equivalent.
 This leads to the observation that a DMA with informative $D$-congruence is $D$-minimal (since DPA, DBA etc.~can be viewed as DMA, this observation holds for all acceptance types considered in this paper).
 Thus, the classes $\IB(D), \IC(D),\IP(D),\IM(D)$ consist of those languages that have a $D$-minimal automaton with informative $D$-congruence (with the respective acceptance condition).

-Based on the results from Section~\ref{sec:priority-optimization}, we can show that it is decidable in polynomial time whether a given DPA has a $D$-minimal automaton with informative $D$-congruence. \begin{theorem} For given DPAs $\A$ and $\D$ where $D = L(\D)$ has a trivial right-congruence, it is decidable in polynomial time whether $L(\A)$ is in $\IB(D),\IC(D)$, or $\IP(D)$, and a corresponding DBA, DCA, or DPA $\B$ with informative $D$-congruence and $L(\B) \equiv_D L(\A)$ can be constructed in polynomial time if one exists. \end{theorem} \begin{proof} Let $L = L(\A)$.
-Given two states $p,q$ of $\A$, it can be decided in polynomial time whether $p \not\sim_{L,D} q$: One can build the product $\hat{A}$ of $\A \times \A \times \D$, and then check if there is a strongly connected set $S$ in this product graph that is reachable from $(p,q,q_0^\D)$ (where $q_0^\D$ is the initial state of $\D$) and on which \begin{enumerate}[(a)] \item the maximal priority of states in the first component has different parity than the maximal priority of states in the second component (the resulting word is accepted from $p$ iff it is not accepted from $q$), \item the maximal priority of states in the third component is odd (the resulting word is not a don't care word). \end{enumerate} An $\omega$-word that reaches $S$ from $(p,q,q_0^\D)$ and has $S$ as infinity set, is a word outside $D$ that witnesses the difference between $p$ and $q$.
+Based on the results from Section~\ref{sec:priority-optimization}, we can show that it is decidable in polynomial time whether a given DPA has a $D$-minimal automaton with informative $D$-congruence. \begin{theorem} For given DPAs $\A$ and $\D$ where $D = L(\D)$ has a trivial right-congruence, it is decidable in polynomial time whether $L(\A)$ is in $\IB(D),\IC(D)$, or $\IP(D)$, and a corresponding DBA, DCA, or DPA $\B$ with informative $D$-congruence and $L(\B) \equiv_D L(\A)$ can be constructed in polynomial time if one exists. \end{theorem}

+\begin{proof} Let $L = L(\A)$.
+Given two states $p,q$ of $\A$, it can be decided in polynomial time whether $p \not\sim_{L,D} q$: One can build the product $\hat{\A}$ of $\A \times \A \times \D$, and then check if there is a strongly connected set $S$ in this product graph that is reachable from $(p,q,q_0^\D)$ (where $q_0^\D$ is the initial state of $\D$) and on which \begin{enumerate}[(a)] \item the maximal priority of states in the first component has different parity than the maximal priority of states in the second component (the resulting word is accepted from $p$ iff it is not accepted from~$q$), \item the maximal priority of states in the third component is odd (the resulting word is not a don't care word). \end{enumerate} An $\omega$-word that reaches $S$ from $(p,q,q_0^\D)$ and has $S$ as infinity set, is a word outside $D$ that witnesses the difference between $p$ and $q$.

-The existence of of such a set can be tested by first removing all states in $\hat{A}$ that are not reachable from $(p,q,q_0^\D)$, leading to $\hat{A}'$.
+The existence of of such a set can be tested by first removing all states in $\hat{\A}$ that are not reachable from $(p,q,q_0^\D)$, leading to $\hat{\A}'$.
 Then one iterates through all triples $(i,j,k)$ of priorities that satisfy properties (a) and (b).
-For each such triple one removes all states from $\hat{A}'$ with priority triple $(i',j',k')$ and $i' > i$ or $j'>j$ or $k' > k$, and then computes the MSCCs in the remaining graph.
+For each such triple one removes all states from $\hat{\A}'$ with priority triple $(i',j',k')$ and $i' > i$ or $j'>j$ or $k' > k$, and then computes the MSCCs in the remaining graph.
 If one finds an MSCC with a state that has priority triple $(i,j,k)$, then one has found a witness for $p \not\sim_{L,D} q$.
 If this procedure does not find a witness for $p \not\sim_{L,D} q$ for any of the considered triples $(i,j,k)$, then the states are equivalent.

 Once $\sim_{L,D}$ is computed, one can construct $\TLD$ and the corresponding homomorphism from the transition structure of $\A$ onto $\TLD$.
 By Theorem~\ref{thm:prio-opt} one can decide in polynomial time whether there is a parity condition on $\TLD$ such that the resulting language is $D$-equivalent to $L(\A)$.